VK-FRTT/dpm-integrator/docs/dpm-tool-integrator-command-line-reference.md

 `--dpm-tool-config`  _[FileName]_

-Selects the configuration file, from where the DPM Tool host addresses etc details are loaded. _[FileName]_ must point to a local configuration file.
+Selects the configuration file, from where the DPM Tool host addresses etc details are loaded.
+_[FileName]_ must point to a local configuration file.
 Optional.
-If not given, _default-dpm-tool-config.json_ file will be loaded from current working directory.
+If not given, _default-dpm-tool-config.json_ file will be loaded A) from current working directory or B) from the folder containing application JAR.
 See section _4.
 DPM Tool Integrator configuration file structure_ for further reference.

 `--username`  _[Username]_